STAR-RG/shaker/index.md

 # Shaker

-Shaker is a script that detects flakiness in codebases by introducing noise and load to the execution environment.
+Shaker is a tool to detect flakiness in codebases by introducing noise and load to the execution environment.
 It currently supports pytest and Maven.
 For each stress run, it will run the tests once for each one of the 4 stress configurations.

 # GitHub Action